xavatar/repo.xavatar.com/README.md

 In one command :
 - echo -e "\n[repo.xavatar.com]\nSigLevel = Optional TrustAll\nServer = https://repo.xavatar.com" | sudo tee -a /etc/pacman.conf
 - sudo pacman -Syu

+## How install Proton Build :

+- For regular Steam users, create a ~/.steam/root/compatibilitytools.d directory.
+- For Flatpak Steam users, create a ~/.var/app/com.valvesoftware.Steam/data/Steam/compatibilitytools.d/ directory.

+- For regular Steam users, extract the release tarball into ~/.steam/root/compatibilitytools.d/.
+- For Flatpak Steam users, extract the release tarball into ~/.var/app/com.valvesoftware.Steam/data/Steam/compatibilitytools.d/.
+- Restart Steam.
+- Right click any game in Steam and click Properties.
+- At the bottom of the General tab, Check Force the use of a specific Steam Play compatibility tool, then select the new Proton version.
+- Launch the game.